Survival for lung cancer

 Survival for all stages of lung cancer

-Generally for people with lung cancer in England:
+Generally for adults with lung cancer in the UK:

-- around 15 out of every 100 people (around 15%) will survive their cancer for 5 years or more
+- more than 15 out of every 100 (more than 15%) survive their cancer for 5 years or more

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.